diegotorres99/Xamarin-Example-Firebase-Cloud-Messaging/README.md

 # Xamarin-Example-Firebase-Cloud-Messaging
-Push Notifications with  Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost https://firebase.google.com/docs/cloud-messaging
+Push Notifications with  Firebase Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost.
+Info:
+https://firebase.google.com/docs/cloud-messaging